Steven-1124/starter-hugo-academic/content/home/research_experience.md

     # date_end: '2025-02-06'
     description: |2-
       <font size='4'>"Influencer Selection with MMOE" with [_Prof.
 Shunyuan Zhang_](https://www.hbs.edu/faculty/Pages/profile.aspx?facId=1175206) from Harvard Business School and [_Prof.
 Xitong Li_](https://sites.google.com/view/xitong-li/home) from HEC, Paris.</font>
+       -	Improved Multi-Gate Mixture-of-Experts (MMOE) algorithm, based on the incentive mechanism of influencer behavior and interactions between marketing goals (reputation, revenue, acceptance), increasing the revenue prediction performance by over 20%.
+       -	Explored the underlying mechanisms of multi-task learning models, based on literatures and regression analysis, identifying model-relevant factors such as the gating mechanism, data-relevant factors such as data sparsity, and feature-relevant factors such as latent relevance.